-H8.1 Railcar Security While in Transit
+H8.1 - Railcar Security While in Transit (Appendix H8.1)

 Anhydrous ammonia railcars in transit may be exposed to tampering.
-As a result, it is a prudent security measure to seal the cars with a cable type seal to minimize the risk of the tampering and provide a direct indicator of tampering if the seal is broken upon inspection at the receiving location.
+As a result, it is a prudent security measure to seal the cars with a cable type seal to minimize the risk of the tampering.
+This also provides a direct indicator of tampering if the seal is broken upon inspection at the receiving location.

-H8.2 Railcar Inspection
+H8.2 - Railcar Inspection (Appendix H8.2)

 A pre-release inspection is required on all anhydrous ammonia railcars prior to shipping the vessel and once it has arrived at its destination.
-This inspection is to ensure that the car is adequately prepared for shipment, and will quickly determine if there have been any signs of tampering due to broken seals or if there has been any release of product due to equipment malfunction.
+This inspection is to ensure that the car is adequately prepared for shipment, and allows the inspector to determine if there are any signs of tampering due to broken seals or if there has been any release of product due to equipment malfunction.
 Inspection check sheets or some other form of documentation must be available to comply with this requirement.

-SECTION I-INSURANCE
+SECTION I - INSURANCE

-11 INSURANCE
+I INSURANCE